 This Title I School-Parent Compact has been jointly developed with parents and outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the State's high academic standards.
-At the annual parent-teacher conferences, the compact shall be discussed as it relates to the individual child achievement.
+At the annual parent-teacher conferences, the compact shall be discussed as it relates to the individual child's achievement.

-Teacher:

-It is important that students achieve.
-I agree to do the following:
+Administrator /Teacher: It is important that students achieve.
+We will:

 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
-Regularly communicate with parents on their's child's progress. - 3.
+Regularly communicate with parents on their child's progress. - 3.
 Demonstrate professional behavior and positive attitude. - 4.
-Provide effective ways parents can support their child with homework, at-home activities, etc. - 5.
-Ensure a safe and secure learning environment by setting firm and fair discipline policies in order to guide students to resolve conflicts in a positive manner.
+Treat each child with dignity and respect. - 5.
+Teach, model, and review with students how to behave responsibly in a classroom activity, and solve problems in a responsible, constructive, and positive manner. - 6.
+Teach and positively reinforce the Code of Conduct.